5 of the Best 55 Plus Communities in Pennsylvania

 Our picks for some of the best 55+ communities in Pennsylvania

-There are many 55+ communities in Pennsylvania.
+Pennsylvania is home to many 55+ communities, ranging from resort-style neighborhoods with luxurious amenities to quiet, countryside retreats perfect for a peaceful retirement.
 Based on the parameters we listed above, we’ll provide information about some communities we feel are worth extra consideration.
 We’ll also provide a section on how you can locate 55+ communities in your area.

-Please note that all prices in this post are based on active listings at the time of writing, as well as advertised price ranges provided by community sales offices.
+All prices in this post are based on active listings at the time of writing and advertised price ranges provided by community sales offices.

 Hershey’s Mill

 The Villages at Hershey’s Mill are located in West Chester, Pennsylvania, less than 30 miles outside of Philadelphia.
 Comprised of over 1,700 homes in 25 villages, each village with its own homeowner’s association, this is one of the largest 55+ communities in the state.
-Homes were constructed here beginning in the 1970s and lasting into the 2000s, in groupings as small as eight units and as large as more than 140.
+Homes were constructed here beginning in the 1970s and continuing into the 2000s, in groupings as small as eight units and as large as over 140.

-Activity groups invite participation year-round, appealing to exercise hobbies, cards and board games, book clubs, an acting group, volunteer opportunities, and more.
+Residents can participate in a variety of activities year-round, including fitness classes, card and board games, book discussions, acting performances, volunteer opportunities, and more.
 The community has its own golf club, community center, neighborhood library, wood shop, garden, and other amenities.
-For seniors looking to connect with their neighbors, the infrastructure in this community is strong and time-tested.
+The infrastructure in this community is strong and time-tested, making it a great place for seniors to connect with their neighbors.

 Location: West Chester, Pennsylvania